Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 === Recommendation
 #v(5pt)
 1. Extend the compiler to support assignments to list elements.
-2. If supporting list element assignment is not feasible, enhance the error message to explain the limitation and suggest possible workarounds.
+2. If supporting list element assignment is not feasible,enhance the error message to explain the limitation and suggest possible workarounds.

 === Resolution
 Pending